tigershen23/tigerthinks/_posts/2018-08-29-psychedelics-expand-consciousness.md

 categories:
 tags: [podcast, nonfiction, life, body, the-upgrade]
 author: The Upgrade
-rating: 3
+rating: 4
 play_time: 42
 date_published: 2018-07-02
-summary: "Psychedelics are tools."
+summary: "Psychedelics are tools.
+They should be researched and used more."
 ---

 ## Notes